 I study comparative politics with research interests in ethnic and identity politics, inequality and development, citizenship, and social movements.
 I have a regional interest in Latin America.
-Here you will find a brief description of my dissertation research and some information on my on-going projects and works under review.
+Here you will find a brief description of my current book project and some information on my on-going projects and works under review.

 You can find my CV here.